1. Nu AttoM

 The Nu AttoM was installed in PCIGR’s nUBC lab in September 2011.
 Recent applications include Pb isotopes in seawater and honeys, HFSE and REEs in rocks, and Li concentrations in column cuts.

-The high resolution single collector ICP-MS (HR-ICP-MS), a Finnigan Element2 (installed in 2002), is capable of analyzing elements in solution at concentrations as low as parts per trillion (ppt) and has a dynamic range of over 9 orders of magnitude.
+This high-resolution single-collector ICP-MS (HR-ICP-MS), installed in 2002, is capable of analyzing elements in solution at concentrations as low as parts per trillion (ppt) and has a dynamic range of over 9 orders of magnitude.
 Most interferences can be resolved at the analysis step, minimizing the need for excessive sample processing.

-There are numerous labs with ICP-MS instruments in Canada.
-Our facility stands out by its versatility and ability to adapt to different users and by its full capacity to realize high-resolution analysis.
-The Element2 is employed by multiple users every week; each with a different application and matrix (seawater, fresh water, porewater, soil, rock, etc.).
+Numerous labs across Canada have ICP-MS instruments.
+Our facility stands out by its versatility and ability to adapt to different users, and by its full capacity to realize high-resolution analysis.
+The Element2 is used by multiple users every week; each user has samples for a different application and matrix (seawater, fresh water, porewater, soil, rock, etc.).
 The transition from one application to another is smooth and efficient.
 To date, users of the Element2 have mainly been employing straightforward nebulization ICP-MS (IDMS has also been used extensively).

-Applications of the Element2 include trace element profiles (REEs/HFSE or both) for mineral separates such as apatites, fluorites, feldspars, clinopyroxenes, complete trace elemental profiles for komatiites, basalts, granites, diorites, peridotites, anorthosites, including at least 13 different reference materials for lithophile, chalcophile, and siderophile elements in different rock matrices, low-level trace element concentrations in USGS standards, Cu concentrations in trace metal clean artificial seawater (used in culturing phytoplankton), trace element concentrations in seawater, an assessment of metal mobility in lake sediments contaminated with mine tailings, and the characterization of As species in biological tissues and water samples.
+Applications of the Element2 include trace element profiles (REEs/HFSE or both) for mineral separates such as apatites, fluorites, feldspars, and clinopyroxenes; complete trace elemental profiles for komatiites, basalts, granites, diorites, peridotites, and anorthosites, including at least 13 different reference materials for lithophile, chalcophile, and siderophile elements in different rock matrices; low-level trace element concentrations in USGS standards; Cu concentrations in trace metal clean artificial seawater (used in culturing phytoplankton); trace element concentrations in seawater; an assessment of metal mobility in lake sediments contaminated with mine tailings; and the characterization of As species in biological tissues and water samples.

-The Element is extremely useful for our everyday lab quality control (lab blanks, reagent blanks, column calibration, exact sample contents for MC-ICP-MS analyses).
+The Element2 is extremely useful for our everyday lab quality control (lab blanks, reagent blanks, column calibration, exact sample contents for MC-ICP-MS analyses).

 We are also performing LA-ICP-MS U-Pb dating of zircons, using a New Wave 213nm Nd-YAG laser fitted with a New Wave “Supercell” ablation chamber, coupled to the Element2.